Yagmur1505/GAMECENTER/README.md

-# Game Web Site Projecto
+# Game Web Site Project

 This project is a simple website about games, created using HTML and CSS.
 It showcases various games, their descriptions, and pricing information.